nathanlogie/neuro_arcade/docs/structure.md

 ### API Server [Django]

 Our API server is the main point of communication between our database and our client.
-It takes a request - which can either be 'POST' or 'GET' - and alters/creates/retrieves instances from the database depending on the request.
+It takes a http request - most commonly a 'POST' or 'GET' request - and alters/creates/retrieves instances from the database depending on the request.

 For 'POST' requests, the request holds data to be altered.
 It then retrieves an existing model,